cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-data-security-and-privacy.md

 layout: page
 ---

-Last updated: September 25, 2021
+Last updated: December 18, 2021

 Dalston Semantics Ltd ("us", "we", or "our") operates the Taxonomies for Confluence add-on at [https://tfc.dalstonsemantics.com](https://tfc.dalstonsemantics.com) (the "Service").